Wildlife

 Mexican Hog-nosed Snake, Heterodon kennerlyi.
 Photo: temminicki, iNaturalist, CC BY.

-The Mexican Hog-nosed Snake (Heterodon kennerlyi) is a nonvenomous desert hognose snake.
-In Arizona, it is found in the valleys of southeastern Arizona.
-Adults are medium, reaching up to 760 mm (30″) in total length.
+Mexican Hog-nosed Snake (Heterodon kennerlyi) is a southeastern valley hognose.
+Adults are medium-sized, up to 760 mm (30″).

-Primarily diurnal and crepuscular (May-October); occasionally nocturnal during warm periods.
-Generalist predator (toads, frogs, lizards, small snakes, rodents, reptile eggs, salamanders, hatchling turtles, birds/eggs, and insects).
-If you find one on a trail, step back and let it pass.
+Primarily diurnal and crepuscular from May to October, with some nocturnal activity during warm periods.
+It is a generalist predator of toads, frogs, lizards, small snakes, rodents, reptile eggs, salamanders, hatchling turtles, birds, eggs, and insects.

 Key detailWhat to look for